Over the past 12 months I’ve invested considerable time thinking about, experimenting with and optimising my daily routine.

 This year I’ve been very deliberate about adopting a growth mindset and have build time into my calendar each week to learn.
 This has reinforced that learning doesn’t need to take place in a classroom - I’ve signed up for online courses, been an active member of sales enablement groups and meetups, arranged numerous one-on-one meetings with industry colleagues, attended company trainings and been a voracious reader and listener of podcasts.
 The key point here is to take ownership of growth and carve out time each week dedicated to it.

 The work smarter, not harder fallacy

 During the search for resources to grow and learn, it won’t take long until you hear people trotting out the tired cliché of, “working smarter, not harder” or words to that effect.
 However, this is a complete falsehood.
 Fallacy even.
 Few people are successful just because they work smarter.
 While there may be some well publicised edge cases or extreme outliers, you’re going to need to put the hard and smart and long yards in.
 Remarkable achievements are not easy and that's what makes them all the more satisfying.
 Hard and smart work are not exclusive of each other.

 I’m a big advocate of the marginal gains philosophy and the idea that many small improvements can make a big difference, as well as how improving in several areas at the same time can have a multiplier effect.
 Marginal gains was developed by Sir Dave Brailsford, Head of British Cycling - he recognised that if the team broke down everything they could think of that goes into competing on a bike, and then improved each element by 1%, they would achieve a significant aggregated increase in performance.

-The calculations below shows how marginal gains of 1% performance each day for a year creates a dramatic improvement, whereas a 1% decrease in performance leads to near enough zero:
+The calculations below shows how marginal gains of 1% performance each day for a year creates a dramatic improvement of nearly 40%, whereas a 1% decrease in performance leads to near enough zero:

 - 1.01^365 = 37.8